RedSteelAkaganekou/civpolitics-markdown/IceRail Treaty.md

 (c) to that end each member may
 1. create a shakira relay in the channel agreed upon in (a)3 for snitches in public international routes within their territory
 2. open an invitation to other members to have individuals in said group with the snitch notification permission

+(d) new members must be approved by consensus after requesting to join or being invited

 *first draft*